-According to research by the Harvard Business Review, the traditional rules surrounding business acquisition for growth have been breaking down over the last two decades, with many businesses acquiring companies outside of their usual sector, in so-called ‘non-synergistic’ buyouts.
+According to research by the Harvard Business Review, the traditional rules surrounding business acquisition for growth have been breaking down over the last two decades.
+Businesses are acquiring companies outside of their usual sector, in so-called ‘non-synergistic’ buyouts.
 This, they claim, has led to brands like the Sara Lee Corporation enjoying returns on investment of up to 35 per cent per year.

 Why might you consider growing your business with the purchase of another going concern?
 Let’s examine the key reasons for doing so.

-If you have built up your business and have established an attractive customer base, then buying a business may offer the perfect way of selling new services to them.
-For example, if your business offers payroll services to a large number of companies already, then you might consider adding an accounting software developer to your portfolio.
-With a pre-existing customer base it is often beneficial to both clients and service providers to offer a range of services, whether bundled in together or not.
+If you have built up your business and have established an attractive customer base, then buying a business may offer the perfect way of adding new services.
+For example, if your business offers payroll services to a large number of companies already, then you might consider acquiring an accounting software developer.
+With a pre-existing customer base, it is often beneficial to both clients and service providers to offer a range of services, whether bundled in together or not.

 Increasing the overall range of services to the same client base is something many strategic business leaders have done to grow enterprises.
 For example, when Microsoft bought the networking site LinkedIn for £20 billion, there were two principle drivers.